umur/waa-august-2022-final-project/README.md

 * PostgreSQL is recommended as a Relational Database system.
 * Populate your database with dummy data using `data.sql`.
 	* Prepare your dummy data for testing and presentation.
-* If necessary, change isolation levels.
 * If necessary, change Fetch mode.

 #### Submission
 ---
+* Deadline: 08/13/2022 23:55
+* Submit your project to the Sakai.
-* Submit a detailed project plan for your daily performance (day/task/time) and submit it with your code.
+* Provide a detailed project plan for your daily performance (day/task/time).
 * Fork this repository and push your changes.
-* Once you finished your project, send a Pull Request.
-(Send only one Pull Request once you finish the assignment.)
 * Project will be evaluated based on your code quality.
 It is possible that I will need to schedule meetings with some students about their source-code.

 #### Important Notes